An essay by Pamela Eason

 It 4:00 A.M.
 Florida Panhandle time and 78 degrees on June 26, 2018.
 Enticed by the twinkling darkness that envelopes the soft ripples of the Choctawhatchee Bay, I slide open the door.
 Abruptly, the rude slap of hot wet air, thicker and stickier than a bloodhound’s drool, hits me and, in less than two seconds, makes my limbs heavy and stiff and licks my thin, straight hair limp.
 I close my door to escape the dense, syrupy reality that is the unofficial Deep South before it suffocates me.

 Dog Days, The Illiad, and Associated Troubles

 Older Southerners call sweltering, sultry, summertime days like this “dog days.”
-Really dog days have nothing to do with the humidity and everything to do with the doggy constellation Canis Major=Orion’s hunting dog and the migration of the brightest of stars=Sirius to his nose.
+Really dog days have nothing to do with the humidity and everything to do with the doggy constellation Canis Major, Orion’s hunting dog, and the migration of the brightest of its stars, Sirius, to his nose.
 But, if you live in the Deep South of the Northern Hemisphere, Sirius moves to the celestial canine nose about the same time terrestrial dogs are lying around under some shade tree, too hot to move.

 or loose the cords of Orion?